RadioSystems/RadioSystems.React/README.md

 8. **NOTE:** In order to use the built in Alert, Confirm, and modal system you'll have to include a copy of jQuery and Bootstrap in your theme.

+#Writing React code in your own module

-You must place a folder called React or ReactUI at the top level of your module.
+To write code in your own module, you must place a folder called React or ReactUI at the top level of your module.
 The two main items that you will need to add to make use of this module is a *routes.js* file and one or more redux reducers.
 (You aren't required to have any reducers, the routes file is all that is absolutely necessary, but if you build a full redux style app, you'll need reducers).
 You must follow the following folder structure: